Ecology · Eco-construction

 The answer is simple: we live on the banks of the Lot.
 This remarkable river is home to species sensitive to pollution — trout, white-clawed crayfish, otters.
 It seemed obvious to us that our sanitation system should match the beauty and fragility of the natural environment around us.

-Compared to a conventional septic tank, phytoremediation offers several concrete advantages: no chemicals, no sludge to pump out regularly, minimal maintenance (an annual cut of the reeds), and a landscaping integration that makes it an asset rather than a constraint.
-Our pond has become a natural corner of the estate in its own right.
+Compared to a conventional septic tank, phytoremediation offers several concrete advantages: no chemicals, no sludge to pump out regularly, minimal maintenance, and a landscaping integration that makes it an asset rather than a constraint.
+Our pond has become a natural corner of the estate in its own right, right next to the old stone walls.

 Composting toilets: eliminating black water